zakhida1/-Final-Coursework-Project/README.md

 - Exit with Logging: Exit the application safely and log the session's actions

 ## Running the Application:
-1)Download or clone the project repository
+1. Download or clone the project repository
-2)Open a terminal/command prompt and navigate to the project folder 3)Compile the program using: javac TaskOrganizer.java
+2. Open a terminal/command prompt and navigate to the project folder
+3. Compile the program using:
+javac TaskOrganizer.java
-4)Run the application with:
+4. Run the application with:
 java TaskOrganizer

 ## Functions and Methods